sagemath/trac_to_gh/Issue 315.md

 # Issue 315: wizard database and interface for notebook and commandline

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/315

 Original creator: TimothyClemans